patrikdolsson/CATIA-product-configurator/README.md

 ### Step 5

-Study Button3's event handler function in Form1.vb and change it to fit your implementation
+Study Button3's event handler function in Form1.vb and modify it to fit your implementation

 ### Step 6